romanchaa997/Audityzer/README.md

 - Push to main/master/develop branches
 - Pull requests to these branches

-You can also manually trigger scans from the Actions tab by selecting the "Web3FuzzForge Security Analysis" workflow and clicking "Run workflow".
+You can also manually trigger scans from the Actions tab by selecting the "Audityzer Security Analysis" workflow and clicking "Run workflow".

 ### Dependencies Installation